imagej/imagej.github.io/pages/Classic_Watershed.md

 At least one image needs to be open in order to run the plugin.

-![Main dialog of the Classic Watershed plugin](Classic-Watershed-dialog.png
-"Main dialog of the Classic Watershed plugin") Image parameters:
+![Main dialog of the Classic Watershed plugin](/images/pages/Classic-Watershed-dialog.png "Main dialog of the Classic Watershed plugin")" Image parameters:

   - **Input** image: grayscale image to flood, usually the gradient of an image.